Lunaphied/plural-kitty/README.md

 - You can log in as `@test:test.local` with the password `test`.

 Ports `8000`, `8008`, `4000`, and `5432` will be used by default,
-make sure they're available on your system
+make sure they're available on your system.

+Also considered using out git hooks by running `ln -s ./.git_hooks ./.git/hooks`.
+These hooks will ensure everything stays up to date during development.